isomerpages/moe-etd-tflb/pages/Source Finder (Coming Soon!).md

 <center><h2 id="impact">Our Impact</h2></center>

-<center>Not only has Source Finder helped teachers to save time, it has also inspired them to explore new topics to better benefit their students!
+<center>Not only has Source Finder helped teachers to save time, it has also inspired them to explore new topics to better benefit their students.
 Teachers gave a </center>
 <center><h1>9 out of 10</h1></center>
 <center>for whether they will recommend Source Finder to their colleagues!</center>